-WARNING – new regulation for servicing all gas heaters, now including compulsory Carbon Monoxide (CO) and Negative Air Pressure Testing.
+WARNING – new regulation for installing and servicing gas heaters, now includes compulsory Carbon Monoxide (CO) and Negative Air Pressure Testing.

 All gas heaters have the potential to spill or leak carbon monoxide (CO).
 This includes central heating units, space heaters, wall furnaces and decorative log fires.

 CO is a colourless, odourless and tasteless gas caused by incomplete combustion of hydrocarbon fuels.

 ESV and the Victorian Building Authority (VBA) recommend that all gas heaters are serviced at least every two years by a qualified gasfitter.

 If your technician detects any rise in the level of carbon monoxide above the background reading, they will attempt to find and eliminate the cause of the spillage.

 However, if this is not possible, the appliance must be isolated with your consent.